swvanderlaan/A_Practical_Primer_in_Human_Complex_Genetics_CoCalc/docs/05_4_fuma.md

 This will take some time and so it's a good moment to carry on with the rest of the practical or take a break, or study for the exam.

-*Questions*
+> Questions
+>

-1. How many lead SNPs did we find?
+> 1. How many lead SNPs did we find?
-2. What do the results of MAGMA (the gene-based test) look like and how many genes pass the threshold of multiple testing correction?
+> 2. What do the results of MAGMA (the gene-based test) look like and how many genes pass the threshold of multiple testing correction?
-3. How many loci were mapped?
+> 3. How many loci were mapped?
-4. How many genes were physically located and how many were mapped to these loci?
+> 4. How many genes were physically located and how many were mapped to these loci?
-5. Do you think all loci are 'correct', _i.e._ do you 'believe' all the signals looking at the mapping results?
+> 5. Do you think all loci are 'correct', _i.e._ do you 'believe' all the signals looking at the mapping results?
 Why?
-6. For what tissues are the signals enriched?
+> 6. For what tissues are the signals enriched?
-7. Are there any chromatin interactions discovered?
+> 7. Are there any chromatin interactions discovered?

 ### Run FUMA - Gene to function

 Now that you mapped SNPs to genes, it's time to go back to 'My Jobs'.
 Select your job and perform `GENE2FUNC`.

-*Questions*
+> Questions
+>

-1. What genes show the lowest expression across tissues?
+> 1. What genes show the lowest expression across tissues?
-2. And what genes the highest?
+> 2. And what genes the highest?
-3. For what pathways are the signals enriched?
+> 3. For what pathways are the signals enriched?
-4. What molecular functions are mapped to the signals?
+> 4. What molecular functions are mapped to the signals?

 ## Some closing thoughts